robsgh/soundbot/README.md

 * SOUNDBOT_PREFIX: The command prefix for the soundboard.
 The default is ';'.
 * SOUNDBOT_ACTIVITY: The activity string for the bot user.
 This defaults to the help message.

+If docker-compose is your cup of tea, I've included a very simple example file named _example-soundbot-compose.yaml_ which will get you up and running quickly.
+Make sure to change your API token in the file!

 ## Adding Sounds
 Begin by collecting MP3 sounds you would like to use in the SoundBot in a folder.